 Once the practitioner has completed their period of supervised practice, it is your responsibility to review their portfolio of evidence.
-If you are satisfied that they have sufficient evidence to demonstrate the required competencies for endorsement for scheduled medicines, you must complete the Certification of completion of supervised practice form, which will be published on the Endorsement for scheduled medicines page of the Board's website from 1 August 2018 when the new ESM registration standard and guidelines take effect.
+If you are satisfied that they have sufficient evidence to demonstrate the required competencies for endorsement for scheduled medicines, you must complete the Certification of completion of supervised practice form, which is published on the Endorsement for scheduled medicines page.

-Further information about mentors, including the responsibilities of a mentor can be found in Appendix 1 of the new ESM guidelines, published on the Board's website.
+Further information about mentors, including the responsibilities of a mentor can be found in Appendix 1 of the Guidelines: Endorsement for scheduled medicines, published on the Endorsement for scheduled medicines page.